MPMA: Preference Manipulation Attack Against Model Context Protocol: Introduction

-Our calculations (see \autoref{section:EconomicLoss}) suggest that, under conservative estimates, both \NameD and \NameG could cause unfair benefits exceeding 200,000 dollars to other MCP servers merely in the web search server alone each year.
+Our calculations (see Appendix) suggest that, under conservative estimates, both \NameD and \NameG could cause unfair benefits exceeding 200,000 dollars to other MCP servers merely in the web search server alone each year.
 Furthermore, as the MCP gains wider adoption in standardizing tool calling across LLM agents, the economic impact is expected to grow significantly.
 Our research reveals critical security vulnerabilities inherent in the MCP framework, thereby highlighting the necessity of developing robust and systematic defense mechanisms to ensure the fairness of the MCP ecosystem.
-Our main contributions are summarized as follows: \looseness =-1 \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt]
+Our main contributions are summarized as follows: \looseness =-1